 Money, not love, is the glue that keeps couples together.
 This may seem like a very shallow statement.
 But if you hang in there with me I think you’ll see exactly why money is more important than love .
 First, let me explain what I mean.

 I’m not saying that money should be the objective of your relationship.
 Quite the opposite.
 Financial success results from a partnership that works.
-Creating wealth can’t be your primary objective when you deal with other people if you want to be successful.
+That’s why it’s so important for couples to learn how to talk about money with each other.

 Anytime you do something just for the money you are going to feel empty and unsatisfied.
 Based on my own personal and professional experience I feel very strongly about that.
 And this goes for all relationships.
 Marriage, friendship and even business.